 Unit Reference H/601/5474

 BIIAB Reference CA401

 Level 2

 Credit Value 1

 Guided Learning (GL) 9

-Unit Summary This unit provides the learner with the knowledge of diversity, equality and inclusion
+Unit Summary This unit provides the learner with the

+Onit Summary knowledge of diversity, equality and inclusion

 Learning Outcomes Assessment Criteria

 (1 to 3) (1.1 to 3.2)

 The learner will: The learner can:

-1. Understand the implications of duty of care 1.1 Define the term 'duty of care'
+1. Understand the implications of 1.1 Define the term 'duty of care'

+duty of care

-1.2 Describe how the duty of care affects own work role
+1.2 Describe how the duty of care affects own

+work role

-2. Understand support available for addressing dilemmas that may arise about duty of care 2.1 Describe dilemmas that may arise between the duty of care and an individual's rights
+2. Understand support available 2.1 Describe dilemmas that may arise between

+for addressing dilemmas that the duty of care and an individual's rights

+may arise about duty of care 2.2 Evelsia veksas to not additional evensus and

 2.2 Explain where to get additional support and advice about how to resolve such dilemmas

+advice about now to resolve such dilemmas

+2. Know how to recoond to 2.1 Describe how to recound to complaints

 3. Know how to respond to complaints 3.1 Describe how to respond to complaints

-3.2 Identify the main points of agreed procedures for handling complaints
+Complaints 3.2 Identify the main points of agreed

+procedures for handling complaints

+procedures for flatiding complaints